serverless/dashboard/docs/application-guide/trace-explorer.md

 If the logs are structured and formatted as JSON, they will be parsed and displayed with pretty formatting.

-### Errors & Warnings
+### Events

-Errors and Warnings, like Spans, are displayed on the timeline.
-Errors and Warnings can be selected to view the details.
+Events, like Spans, are displayed on the timeline.
+Events can be selected to view the details.

-Errors and warnings include a `name`, `message`, and `stack` when available.
+Events include a `name`, `message`, and `stack` when available.
 The Node.js SDK captures the stacktraces for all requests when possible.
 It also captures `Error` objects, so the `name`, `message`, and `stack` from the `Error` are made available as an error in the Inspector.